Transcription

 Here, they're called confit, meaning they've been preserved in fat.
 It's a preservation method.

 There's a bunch of shrimp.
 The shrimp, of course, on the screen, is this.
 You may know the word.
 Why do we say bouquet?
 Because it's the way they're arranged on the plate, like a bouquet of flowers.
-They're beautifully arranged.
+They're nicely arranged.

 You see, we also have leek vinaigrette.
 This is a classic French bistro starter.
 Leeks are this vegetable and we have a vinaigrette.
 It's a mixture of oil, vinegar and seasoning.